-Yep.
-That means at midnight on second Tuesday after you take the ACT, the results will go live.
+Why does it have to take so long?
+Well, we have to cut the test-maker some slack.
 Ten days gives ACT enough time to box up, ship, receive, scan, and verify your and everyone else’s test.

 My Results Aren’t There!

-While You Wait
+While You Wait…

 Last, but certainly not least, use the wait to consider where to send your scores.
 No doubt you’ve been thinking about (or thinking about thinking about) colleges and scholarships.
-Now that real scores are just around the corner, it’s time to make some hard but necessary choices.
+Now that your actual scores are just around the corner, it’s time to make some hard but necessary choices.
 And even if you end up retaking the ACT, the planning you do during the wait will be just as valuable.